Skip To Main Content

 • Students may return to the serving line for additional servings of fruit if they are still hungry.

-While students are typing their food service PINs, our cashiers are checking students' trays to verify that their meal meets SBP requirements.
+Our cashiers check every student's tray to verify that their meal meets SBP requirements.

 See the graphic to the right for examples of reimbursable breakfasts.
 Click on the graphic to open it in a new window.